 - 1/2 teaspoon salt

 - 4 tablespoons honey

 - 1/4 cup orange juice*

 Wash and dry the lettuce.
 Combine with chopped bacon and grapes in large bowl.
 Chill.

 Combine pecans with butter, sugar, salt, pepper and cayenne in non stick pan.
-Cook over medium heat until the sugar caramelizes.
+Cook over medium heat until the sugar caramelizes and pecans are well coated.
 Stir often.
 Pour onto a lightly greased sheet of foil.
 Let cool completely.
 Break up pieces by hand or chop on cutting board.

 - Usually, about half of this dressing is enough for one salad.